 Provides less independence

 Unless explicitly stated in your partnership agreement, your partner has an equal say in all business decisions.
-If you and your business partner disagree on some of the most fundamental decisions regarding your business, such as expansion opportunities, bringing on a management team, or selling the business, this could cause disagreements between you and your partner, hinder your professional growth, or jeopardize the company.
+If you and your business partner disagree on fundamental decisions regarding your business, such as expansion opportunities, bringing on a management team, or selling the business, it could cause disagreements between you and your partner, hinder your professional growth, or jeopardize the company.

 Having a partner means there's someone to help cover the business's costs, but that also means you'll need to split the profits with them.
 If you have multiple partners, you could be looking at a significantly smaller profit margin than if you started the business alone.